Operational-Sciences-Group/CiscoFirewallAppliancePasswordReset/README.md

 TED Talk- How to Reset a Cisco Firewall Appliance Password

-Hi, welcome to my Ted Talk.
+Hi, welcome to my TED Talk.
 Today we're learning how to reset the password on a Cisco Firewall Appliance.
 (Model tested ASA5505)

 If you're anything like me, you know that the reset button on a Cisco firewall does absolutely nothing, so here's the solution to get that reset and privileged access to your appliance: